Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - Same Processor as Related Function (by relation name)
 - Different Processor as Related Function (by relation name)

-Each Code Block has an optional "group name"; if it has a group name, then for each group, no constraint error will be raised so long as exactly one block passes its constraints.
-This is how you can have a function which depends on another function, and have it generate different code varying by whether it ends up in the same Processor as that other function or not.
+Each Code Block has an optional "group name"; if it has a group name, then for each group, no constraint error will be raised so long as at least one block passes its constraints.
+When multiple pass, only one will be compiled, and it will be a member of the group with a maximal number of constraints.
+This is how you can have a function which depends on another function, and have it generate different code varying by e.g. whether it is placed in the same Processor as that other function or not.

 Each Configuration Variable comes in a variety of types:
 - Constant: some user-filled constant, with optional default and with constraints including 'numeric', 'text', 'logic'